Screw dislocations in the X-cube fracton model: Introduction

 To calculate the GSD, we can make use of the foliation structure in the model.
 In particular, we can keep decoupling 2D topological layers from the 3D bulk with unitary transformations until a \emph{minimal structure} is reached, such that no more layers can be removed.
 The $\log$ (with base $2$) of the total GSD is a sum of the log degeneracy in each layer and that of the minimal structure.
 For example, consider the X-cube model on 3D cubic lattice with periodic boundary conditions.
 Each decoupled layer is a 2D toric code with periodic boundary conditions, which contributes a $\log_2 \text{GSD}$ of $2$.
 The decoupling procedure can be continued until we are left with one leaf each in the $xy$, $yz$ and $zx$ planes, respectively.
 Such a minimal structure can be thought of as three 2D toric code states, in $xy$, $yz$, $zx$ planes respectively, coupled along their intersection lines \cite{MaLayer,VijayLayer} such that the Wilson loops on intersecting planes merge into one.
 Because of the coupling, the $\log_2 \text{GSD}$ of the minimal structure is $3\times 2 - 3$.
 Therefore, altogether, the $\log_2 \text{GSD}$ of the cubic lattice model is equal to $2L_x + 2L_y + 2L_z - 3$.
 This procedure is graphically illustrated in Fig.~\ref{fig:GSD_foliation} and detailed in the next section.
 We will apply this procedure to a variety of other lattice structures, including ones with open boundary conditions, with holes and with screw dislocations.

 The paper is structured as follows: First, we review the X-cube model on a cubic lattice and discuss its general properties.
 We then proceed to describe the minimal structure approach to calculate the ground state degeneracy of the X-cube model with and without boundaries, discussing how the Wilson loops bind together in each case (\secref{sec:warmup}).
 Then, we look at a `smooth' screw dislocation, and derive its ground space properties explicitly using the minimal structure approach (\secref{sec:SimpleSmoothDefect}).
 We discover that the dislocation provides increased mobility to the subdimensional excitations, and this results in an increased ground state degeneracy.
-In \secref{sec:other}, we take a look at other crystal defects such as holes and edge dislocations, and analyze them using the underlying foliation structure of the model.
+To obtain a more complete picture of dislocation defects in the X-cube model, in \secref{sec:other}, we take a look at other crystal defects such as holes and edge dislocations, and analyze them using the underlying foliation structure of the model.
 We argue that a general screw dislocation can be thought of as a hole plus a screw dislocation, which gives us a straightforward process to obtain the GSD of the X-cube model on a lattice with a general screw dislocation.
 Finally, we discuss what happens when the screw dislocation has larger Burgers vectors.
 We summarize our findings in \tabref{table:results}.